muff1nman/ClassNotes/Econ/EconAndTech.md

       laundering, drug cartels)
     - Most economic theory ignores entrepreneurs (they're hard to model)
     - they are vital for economic growth
+        - they create products from the epistemic base
+        - fuel innovation
+    - COME BACK TO
 - What factors influence the entrepreneur's activities?
     - Mores - attitudes about "acceptable" behavior
     - Good institutions